Some New Non-binary Quantum Codes from One-generator Quasi-cyclic Codes: Acknowledgement

 \section{Acknowledgement}

-T. Bag's work is funded by the European Research Council (ERC Grant AlgoQIP, Agreement No. 851716).
-T. Bag also acknowledges support from a government grant administered by the Agence Nationale de la Recherche under the Plan France 2030, reference ANR-22-PETQ-0006.
+Part of this work was carried out while T. Bag was with Inria, ENS de Lyon and supported by the European Research Council (ERC Grant AlgoQIP, Agreement No. 851716) and by the Agence Nationale de la Recherche (ANR) under the France 2030 program, grant ANR-22-PETQ-0006.
 T. Bag is grateful to Prof. Markus Grassl for numerous discussions on quantum codes.
-D. Panario was funded by the Natural Sciences and Engineering Research Council of Canada (NSERC), reference number RPGIN-2018-05328.
+D. Panario was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), grant number RPGIN-2018-05328.
+We sincerely thank the reviewer and editor for their valuable and constructive feedback, which greatly helped improve the clarity and overall quality of this work.